Muhammadirfankarim/MyPortofolio/README.md

 # MyPortofolio
-This repo contain my portofolio about data science project.
+This repository contain my portofolio project about data science and analyst.